keboola/connection-docs/components/data-apps/general-design-guide/index.md

 {:toc}

 This guide will help you quickly create a user-friendly data app in Keboola.
 We cover essentials like theming, headers, storage integration, and more to streamline your setup.

-With clear, step-by-step instructions for caching, applying themes, and ensuring data security, you’ll be able to build an intuitive, visually appealing app.
+With clear, step-by-step instructions, you’ll be able to build an intuitive, visually appealing app.

 ## Theming
 There are two options for setting theming: